ltw-webdev-2/curriculum/modular-type.md

       - Different sizes are defined by different classes
       - Each class has an optimized `line-height`
+      - Remove the top margin from everything and standardize on bottom margin
       - 10 different font-sizes—you shouldn’t need more
       - Based on the metric system:
         <br>`.micro, .milli, .kilo, etc.`

   - type: interactive
+    notes: |
+      HTML elements don’t dictate the font-size, they are only for meaning.
     resizable: true
     html: |
       <link href="css/type.css" rel="stylesheet">